dotnetcore/Home/README.md

 # .NET Core Community Home

 .NET Core Community(NCC) is an open source community based on the .NET Core technology stack.
-It was created by [Alex LEWIS](https://github.com/alexinea), [Haoyang LIU](https://github.com/liuhaoyang), [Zhenxi HE](https://github.com/utilcore), [Yang XIE](https://github.com/kiler398) and Yu LOU in 2016.
+It was created by [Alex LEWIS](https://github.com/alexinea), [LIU Haoyang](https://github.com/liuhaoyang), [HE Zhenxi](https://github.com/utilcore), [Yang XIE](https://github.com/kiler398) and Yu LOU in 2016.
 We hope that through our efforts, we can make the .NET Core ecosystem more exciting.

 - Github: https://github.com/dotnetcore
 - Website: https://www.dotnetcore.xyz